-On ‘The EdUp Experience’ podcast, Norwich University’s former leader offers tactics for facing U.S. higher education’s hurdles
+On ‘The EdUp Experience’ podcast, Norwich University’s former leader addresses U.S. higher education’s hurdles

 Richard W. Schneider may have retired as Norwich University’s president, but he remains devoted to higher education in Vermont and the nation.